Donegal’s biggest multimedia outlet to deliver unrivaled Election coverage

 We will also keep you fully up to date with the latest from the European Elections and the divorce referendum.
 Our coverage starts at 9am on Saturday and we will be with you until close of business on Sunday (or perhaps Monday!)

 On social media, follow us on twitter for the latest news and pics @highlandradio and @highlandradionews.
-Keep an eye out for hashtags from your area #highlandLK19 #HighlandMilford19 #HighlandGlenties19 #HighlandDonegal19 #HighlandStranorlar19 #HighalndInishowen19
+Keep an eye out for hashtags from your area #highlandLK19 #HighlandMilford19 #HighlandGlenties19 #HighlandDonegal19 #HighlandStranorlar19 #HighlandInishowen19

 As well as extensive election coverage, we also have a live broadcast from Relay for Life in Letterkenny and full match commentary of Fermanagh V Donegal.